naimo84/node-red-alexa-home-skill-v3-web/docs/deploy-your-own.rst

 Deploy Your Own
 **********

-.. warning:: This is for advanced users/ scenarios only, with the free to use `hosted instance <https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/getting-started.html>`_ you can be up and running in just a few minutes.
+.. warning:: This is for advanced users/ scenarios only, with the free to use :ref:`hosted instance <getting-started>`. you can be up and running in just a few minutes.

 Pre-Requisites
 ***************